bigkorupto/mammad-kabiri-uniqa/README.md

 ### Buy Schilling with Euros / Dollars / Yen / etc.

 If you want to buy Schilling in Euro (or Dollar) find someone with Schilling on the blockchain!
-Try the [next Vienna.js meetup in sektorfuenf](https://meetup.com/viennajs/events/236300243).
+Try the [next Vienna.rb meetup](https://meetup.com/vienna-rb/events/245432241).
 We will auction off 1000 Schilling!

 ### Mine New Schilling